The International Spy Museum is the only public museum in the world to explore the tradecraft, history, and contemporary role of espionage.

 As Chairman of the House Intelligence Committee, Congressman Stokes was the first African-American to head a congressional investigating committee.
 His 30-year congressional career included positions as Chairman and cofounder of the Congressional Black Caucus, seats on the House Select Committee on Assassinations, the House Committee on Standards of Official Conduct, and the Iran-Contra Panel, which investigated the illegal sale of arms to Iran.
 He is currently Senior Counsel at the law firm of Squire, Sanders and Dempsey.

 The only person to have served as both Director of the Federal Bureau of Investigation (1978-1987) and Director of Central Intelligence (1987-1991), Judge Webster’s distinguished career includes appointments as a judge of the U.S. Court of Appeals for the Eighth Circuit, a U.S. District Court judge, and a federal prosecutor in Missouri.
-He is currently a senior partner with the law firm of Milbank, Tweed, Hadley & McCloy LLP.
+He is currently a consulting partner with the law firm of Milbank, Tweed, Hadley & McCloy LLP.

 Chairman of The Malrite Company and founder of the International Spy Museum, Mr. Maltz developed an interest in intelligence while working at the National Security Agency for the U.S. Navy during the Korean War.
 In addition to a 40-year career as principal of the Malrite Communications Group, Inc., which operated major market radio and television stations across the country, Mr. Maltz was a founder of the Rock and Roll Hall of Fame and Museum in Cleveland, Ohio.
 Since retiring from the broadcast industry, Mr. Maltz has used his years of entertainment experience to develop museum projects across the country.